gnat/text-to-speech-ubuntu/README.md

 ![screenshot](https://github.com/gnat/text-to-speech-ubuntu/blob/main/screenshot.png)

-Tested on Ubuntu 22.04 LTS and higher, but may work on other distributions. `xsel` required so espeak can read from clipboard. `espeak` will also work but most distributions are moving to `espeak-ng`.
+Tested on Ubuntu 22.04 LTS and higher, but should work on similar distributions such as Mint, Debian, Pop OS. `xsel` required so espeak can read from clipboard. `espeak` will also work but most distributions are moving to `espeak-ng`.

 ### Options
 * `-s260` Set higher for faster speed.